European Ferries

 By Rick Steves

 Boats can be a romantic mode of European travel.
-They're particularly useful for Greek or Croatian island-hopping, for day-tripping from Spain to Morocco, for Norwegian fjord gawking, and for connecting Scandinavian destinations overnight — saving both time and the expense of a pricey hotel room.
+They're particularly useful for Greek or Croatian island-hopping in Greece or Croatia, day-tripping from Spain to Morocco, gawking at Norwegeian fjords, and connecting Scandinavian destinations overnight — saving both time and the expense of a pricey hotel room.
 (But for any ferry ride of more than a couple of hours, it's smart to compare the cost of the ferry trip with the cost of a budget-airline flight.)

-Ferries rarely bunny-hop along the coastline of any one country, though Norway's Hurtigruten ferries still do.
+Ferries rarely bunny-hop along the coastline of any one country (though Norway's Hurtigruten ferries still do).
 Instead, ferries primarily serve islands or connect two countries.
+For instance, rather than the Eurostar train, you can take a Portsmouth-Normandy ferry between England and France.

-Most ferries are either big and slow, or small and fast (catamarans).
-The hulking, slow-moving ferries usually carry cars as well as passengers, run in almost any weather, and tend to be cheaper than catamarans.
+Hulking, slow-moving ferries usually carry both cars and passengers, run in almost any weather, and tend to be cheaper than smaller, faster catamarans.
 They have virtually unlimited deck space for walk-on passengers, though their space for cars is limited.
 On many islands, big car ferries arrive at a different point (usually farther from the main town) than smaller catamarans (which may drop you right in the town center).

-The sleek, speedy passenger-only catamarans generally cost more, but save time.
-However, keep in mind that they have to slow down (or sometimes can't run at all) in high winds or other inclement weather.
+Sleek, speedy passenger-only catamarans generally cost more, but save time.
+However, they do have to slow down (or sometimes can't run at all) in high winds or other inclement weather.
 Catamarans have limited seating that can sell out.
-They're also the less-romantic option, as most require you to stay inside the boat while en route (for safety's sake — they're that fast).
-Instead of watching the coastline lazily slide by, as you do on slower boats, on fast boats you'll sit inside and peer out through saltwater-spattered windows.
+They're also the less-romantic option, as most require you to stay inside the boat while en route (for safety’s sake —they're that fast).

 You can buy most ferry tickets online, and some offer advance-purchase discounts (such as those to or from the UK).
-In person, either visit a local travel agency or ticket office — or in some cases, simply show up at the ticket window an hour before departure (most tickets cost the same whether you buy them in advance or at the last minute).
-During peak times in popular destinations (July–August, Croatia's Dalmatian Coast, and Greece's more famous islands), get advice from your hotelier, the local tourist information office, or a local travel agency about how far ahead you should book your ticket.
+In person, either visit a local ferry ticket office or ask about tickets at the tourist information office.
+In some cases, you can simply show up at the ferry terminal's ticket window an hour before departure (most tickets cost the same whether you buy them in advance or at the last minute).
+During peak times in popular destinations (July–August along Croatia's Dalmatian Coast and between Greece's more famous islands), get advice from your hotelier, the tourist information office, or a good guidebook about how far ahead you should book your ticket.

 If you'll be setting sail very soon after your arrival in Europe, do your research from home, and book a ticket in advance.
-Otherwise, the ferry could sell out and you'll be stranded on a castaway isle — or unable to reach it — for longer than you intended.
+Otherwise, the ferry could sell out.
 This is particularly important if you're driving a car onto a ferry — in which case you may need to line up hours in advance.
 (If it's possible to book a space in advance, do so.)

 Some international ferry routes are covered or discounted with a rail pass (such as Ancona or Bari, Italy, to Patra, Greece; and Sweden to Germany or Denmark).
 Swiss lake boats are integrated into that country's comprehensive public transportation system (and rail pass).